Electronic malas will track mantra recitations in a phone app, tallying “merit” that can be shared on social media.

 For now, Leap Beads will only be sold to religious organizations in Taiwan.
 In a 2005 census, more than 8 million Taiwanese people identified as Buddhist—more than a third of the island’s population.
 Interested organizations will be offered customization packages to personalize the beads’ functions and appearance.

 ETNEWS published a video tutorial of Acer’s Leap Beads, which shows how the smartphone app tracks recited mantras.
 The app can also reportedly act as a step counter and sleep tracker.

 According to EJ Insight, a branch of the Hong Kong Economic Journal, the prayer beads have additional space for future features.
 For example, the beads could someday facilitate electronic payments or donations — or get the user discounts at shops and restaurants.

-So far, Acer Taiwan hasn’t released an estimated cost for Leap Beads, but EJ Insight reports that more than 10,000 orders have already been placed.
+Acer Taiwan is set to release Leap Beads in mid-March at a list price of $3,888 NTD ($132.78 USD).
+EJ Insight reports that more than 10,000 orders have already been placed.

 This is one of several innovative technologies that have been developed to help improve Buddhist practice.

 While most Buddhist teachers say that apps can never replace a human being or a physical space, there is now a variety of Buddhist apps that help support individuals in their practice.
 Even the Dalai Lama has an app that allows for easy access to his travel schedule and teachings.
 And, technically, there’s already a digital mala on your phone, in emoji form: 📿.